augustinefosumanu/Insider-Threat-Forensics/README.md

-# Proprietary Recipe Data Breach
+# Insider Threat Forensics Lab: Investigating Data Breaches at Candy Corp (Ficticious Organization)

 <h2> Lab </h2>
 In this lab, I assumed the role of a junior cybersecurity administrator tasked with investigating a critical data breach at Candy Corp.
 The lab focused on:<br />